MATRIX vs. iSpring Learn

 In iSpring Learn, course content is displayed in the Outline page, which is similar to a table of contents for the course.
 Modules don’t have tiles and images, they only have a title and description. iSpring also has a separate course editor called iSpring Suite that works within PowerPoint.
 With this tool, users can quickly develop courses, quizzes, interactions, and dialogue simulations.

-MATRIX offers support for 40+ languages and mobile apps for iOS, Android, and Windows.
+MATRIX offers support for 40+ languages, including right-to-left languages, and mobile apps for iOS and Android.

-iSpring Learn supports 11 languages, but there is no native mobile app for Windows users.
+iSpring Learn supports 14 languages but there is no support for right-to-languages.
 It also doesn’t have accessibility features such as high contrast themes or underlined links as MATRIX does.

 MATRIX Learner dashboard